Amazing promotional video production

 Also consider that B2B technology companies need marketing video because clients expect it.

-Clients don't want a lengthy text read to win their initial interest, no matter how much you break up your text into separate catchphrases, high impact sentences and white space.
+Clients don't want a lengthy text read to win their initial interest, no matter how relevant the content.

 Clients expect an explainer video top-of page, at the beginning of their journey, something between 60 and 90 seconds long,